I’m aged over 40 and I haven’t booked my jab yet. Where do I go?

 What does this mean for the Northern Ireland vaccination programme?

 We intend to follow the latest JCVI advice and this will mean that due to the current more limited supplies of the Pfizer vaccine we will have to restrict its use to those currently aged 30-39 and then for those aged 18-29 years of age.
 Anyone aged 40 years and over who remains unvaccinated will be offered the AstraZeneca vaccine, unless there are medical reasons why they should receive an alternative vaccine.
 In reality this will mean that all Trust vaccination centres will only be available for those aged under 40 years of age.
-Those aged 40 years and over will still be able to access a COVID-19 vaccine via the SSE Arena or their local community pharmacy.
+Those aged 40 years and over will still be able to access a COVID-19 vaccine via their local community pharmacy.
 For those aged 50 years and over they will also be able to access a vaccine via their own GP.

 How long will 18-29 year olds have to wait?